LCobham/holbertonschool-printf/README.md

 math.c

-All of this files have auxiliars functions.
+All of these files have auxiliars functions.
 The ones that handled the printing of different conversion specifiers were included in the array of structures, in get_op_fun.c (see Flowchart).

-This is a Flowchart of how it functions:
+## FLOWCHART

 <img width="1760" alt="_printf flowchart" src="https://user-images.githubusercontent.com/113699740/201451519-9bcfb12e-baf2-4677-801a-f96f7a2fa75c.png">